 Latest news from Big Barn and our producers.

 This week at BigBarn we are talking about beautiful, wonderful bacon.
-There is nothing nicer then the smell of sizzling bacon in the morning (or anytime of the day if you ask me).
-But there is more than one way to eat bacon.
-It is such a versatile product and it saves so many dishes from being terminally dry and boring.
+There is nothing nicer than the smell of bacon cooking on a spring morning (or anytime of the day if you ask me).
+One of the brilliant things about bacon is that it’s such a versatile product and it saves so many dishes from being terminally dry and boring.
 Pheasant or venison cooked with streaky bacon, mince and bacon pie, devils on horseback and of course quiche.
 All rescued by one delicious product.

-Curing bacon at home is really easy and very rewarding!
-All it takes is a little patients, a belly of pork, sugar and spices and some saltpetre.
+Curing bacon at home is surprisingly easy and very rewarding!
+All it takes is a little patience, a belly of pork, sugar and spices and some saltpetre.
 All you have to do is place the belly in a bag with the sugar, spices and saltpetre leave in the fridge for a about a week turning occasionally before drying.
-Once the curing part is done rinse it off under some cold water and hang in a cool dry place (not your fridge) to dry for about 5 days and then enjoy your homemade un smoked bacon!
+Once the curing part is done rinse it off under some cold water and hang in a cool dry place (not your fridge) to dry for about 5 days and then enjoy your homemade bacon!

+We really need to keep challenging this perception, it’s important that people understand the true value of food and where it comes from, sometimes that means there’s also a price to be paid.
 Personally I would much rather pay more for a better quality product, unfortunately not all of us think like that or are aware of the difference.
 Danish bacon is sold in our supermarkets for far less then our own British bacon and consumers seem to love it because of the price.
 Little do they realise that so much of this bacon is reared in intense conditions and pumped with salty water to increase weight.
 This just adds another reason to push for locally produced meat and buying from your local butcher rather then the supermarkets.
-For a better future, better animal welfare and a far better product.
-For me it it’s worth it.
+For a better future, better animal welfare and a far better product, it is worth it.

 Bacon Connoisseurs Week is designed to help producers shout about their bacon and encourage you to ask questions about the bacon on sale.
 So please use the local food map to find your local bacon or browse Local Food MarketPlace to buy online.